gumag/gumag.github.io/_posts/2017-05-19-wayne-benett.md

 **Tell us about yourself?**

-My Muslim name is Hudhaifah Abdul Rahim, I am from the United States, born in Vildova, a town about two hours drive north of New York.
+My Muslim name is Hudhaifah Abdul Rahim, I am from the United States, born in a town about two hours drive north of New York.
 I grew up in a Catholic church, and went to a Catholic school.
 My father was in the army so we traveled a lot.
 My family traveled to Japan when I was a teenager.
 I stayed there for 5 years and practiced karate and martial arts.
 We left Japan in 1973.
-We returned to Veldovia, and then things changed.
+We returned to our hometown, and then things changed.
 I lived a great part of my life in a residential complex.
 When my father retired things completely changed for me: I joined gangs where drugs and fights were daily routine especially at night.
 I wanted to be in those gangs, many youth want to be in a gang and live like criminals.

 **What did you do before Islam?**

 I was a drummer and music was important in my life as much as women, drugs and alcohol, but there was always this question in my mind: why do people use drugs, go to bars, and listen to loud music?
 I believe that there is a void in the human heart, and this void can be filled only with Islam, no doubt, but people try to fill this void with other things like Christianity.
-But these things can not fill that void; because they aren't true.
+But these things cannot fill that void; because they aren't true.
 So people try music, drugs and dangerous sports where a simple mistake can cost a person his life.

 **What event in your life made a big difference?**